Mosho1/store/readme.md

 The generic store is standalone, but the redux extension uses redux, reselect, and seamless-immutable to provide a modern app state management solution.

-Despite being based on redux, it functions similarly (and was influenced by) mobx.
+Despite being based on redux, it looks and feels like (and was influenced by)mobx.

 The idea is to use a class instance that stores our state.
 All interactions with state are done with through the store instance.
 Local component state is kept to a minimum.